2003 BMW 318CI Convertible (E46)

 Face-lift drop-top example with 2.0-litre petrol power and manual 'box showing just 71,000 miles in lovely order; Remus back box

-Supplied new by Douglas Park BMW in March 2003, this face-lift 318CI Convertible looks a tidy car, finished in silver with attractive 18inch MVII alloy wheels and M-Sport bodykit giving more bulbous sills and a more aggressive front bumper with spot lights.
-Inside we find contrasting black leather M-Sport spec seats offering greater support and here, with electric operation and memory facility for the driver, trip computer, cruise control, sporty aluminium trim, multi-function steering wheel, BMW Business radio with CD autochanger, traction control, electric mirrors, windows and automatic elctric roof in black mohair with heated rear glass screen.
+Supplied new by Douglas Park BMW in March 2003, this face-lift 318CI Convertible looks a tidy car, finished in silver with attractive 18inch MVII alloy wheels and M-Sport bodykit with a more aggressive front bumper with spot lights.
+Inside we find black leather M-Sport seats with electric operation and memory facility for the driver, trip computer, cruise control, sporty aluminium trim, multi-function steering wheel, BMW Business radio with CD autochanger, traction control, electric mirrors, windows and automatic electric roof in black mohair with heated rear glass screen.

-Under the hood, we find the proven 2.0-litre petrol four-cylinder developing 140bhp, driven through a five-speed manual gearbox and of course, rear wheel drive.
-This example has also been retro-fitted with a REMUS back box of the exhaust which emits a marginally sportier tone, although the vendor hadn't noticed this feature so it evidently isn't too intrusive!
+Under the bonnet sits the proven 2.0-litre petrol four-cylinder developing 140bhp, driven here through a 5-speed manual gearbox and of course, rear wheel drive.
+This example has also been retro-fitted with a REMUS exhaust back box which emits a marginally sportier tone, although the vendor hadn't noticed this feature so it evidently isn't too intrusive!

-Within the history file, we find the V5C showing six previous owners to the current, owner's pack with service book revealing six stamps including PDI, the last at 70,113 miles in June 2020 by Dronfield Autocare Ltd who had also carried out the previous service in 2016 at 56,774 miles, a couple of invoices for the last two interim services, 3 keys and a current MOT valid until June 2022 with 3 minor advisories recorded.
+Within the history file we find the V5C showing six previous owners to the current, owner's pack with service book revealing six stamps including PDI, the last at 70,113 miles in June 2020 by Dronfield Autocare Ltd who had also carried out the previous service in 2016 at 56,774 miles, a couple of invoices for the last two interim services, 3 keys and a current MOT valid until July 2021 with no advisories recorded.

-A smart example with sensible miles (71,000), economical engine with manual box that offers enough performance and desirable M-sport interior and bodykit with genuine seating ability for four.
+A smart example with sensible miles (71,000), economical engine with manual box that offers enough performance and desirable M-sport interior and bodykit with comfortable seating for four.

 For more information - contact [email protected]